 6371 Internship.
 This course is designed to familiarize students with the application of knowledge gained in course work and with operations and problems in the field of security studies.
 Students must be pursuing a Master’s degree in Security Studies.
 Approval of instructor is required.
 Grading will be either pass or fail.

 6381 Special Topics.
 A seminar in selected security studies topics.
 May be repeated once for credit when topic varies.

 6399 Thesis.
-A total of six semester hours required for thesis credit.
+A total of six semester hours are required for thesis credit.
 Students have the option of enrolling in either SEC 6399 (twice) or SEC 6699 once to fulfill the six semester hour thesis requirement.
 (This course may be repeated once for credit.)